featbit/featbit-docs/pages/gitbook/feature-flags/the-flag-insights.md

 ## Overview

-This topic explains how to use the flag evaluations graph on the **Insights** tab to observe flag performance over time.&#x20;
+This topic explains how to use the flag evaluations graph on the **Insights** tab to observe flag performance over time.

 {% hint style="info" %}
 The insights data is near real time and may have some delay, if you see no data, just wait a while then refresh the page